mindreframer/golang-devops-stuff/website/source/docs/roadmap.html.markdown

 ## Roadmap

-* **Gossip message security**.
-In the very near term, we'll be adding encryption and signing to gossip-based messages, so that a bad actor that may know the address of your Serf cluster can't artifically inject messages into the cluster.
-Note that in most cases, this isn't an issue since you can protect your cluster with basic firewalls.

 * **More fine-grained configuration**.
 The current release of Serf doesn't give you fine-grained control over many of the tunables of the gossip layer.
 A future version of Serf will allow you to modify these tunables so that Serf may work more efficiently in any environment you put it in.

-* **Configuration files and directories**.
-The agent is currently configured completely from the command-line.
-A future version of Serf will allow you to specify configuration files as well as directories of files that can contain configuration, making Serf more friendly for configuration management systems.

 * **SIGHUP reloading**.
 Alongside configuration files, Serf will respond to SIGHUP requests by reloading the configuration without disrupting cluster